 Lost Your Job?
-Here's What You Should Do in the First 24 Hours
+6 Things to Do in the First 24 Hours

 Arguably the hardest thing after losing your job is to not beat yourself up.
 Blame may come up after several days have based, but it will inevitably rear its ugly head.
 Don’t let it win.
 Were you laid off?
 Not your fault and it’s incredibly likely there isn’t anything you could’ve done to control what happened.
 Fired?
 It happens and something better is out there.
 Forgiving yourself, regardless of justified or not, is critical.
 If not, it IS going to show when you’re job hunting which will make it harder to find a job.